-I have practiced psychotherapy in the Upper Valley for ten years.
-I have worked with children and families for thirty years.
-During that time, I have observed that each of us approaches life’s challenges differently.
-We are creative, resourceful, and intelligent, but life can still prove to be overwhelming if we face its challenges alone.
+I have worked with children and families in the Upper Valley for over thirty years.
+Fifteen of those years have been spent as a psychotherapist.
+During that time, I have noticed that each of us approaches life’s challenges differently.
+While we are creative, resourceful, and intelligent, life can still prove to be overwhelming if we face its challenges alone.
 Each of us has the capacity to solve problems, to learn to communicate well, and to find the things in life which give us great satisfaction, but we often need help understanding our own feelings and desires.
-We can’t always see which obstacles we create ourselves.
+We can’t always see which obstacles that keep us from reaching our goals are obstacles we create ourselves.